-- (\$1.9 M) shortfall in passenger fare and parking revenue was unfavorable to budget - Metro received \$2.0 M in payments for insurance claims in July - Advertising was (\$1.2 M) unfavorable to budget due to the structure of the contract.
+- Metro received \$2.0 M in payments for insurance claims in July - Advertising was \$1.2 M below budget due to the structure of the contract.
 With the year-end reconciliation of advertising sales in June, we expect to be on budget.